fcheadle/homicide-detective/README.md

 #### How it works:

+All types of objects, murders, people, relationships, so forth are defined in the .json filed in their respective folders

 _Gazing too closely upon the .json files may spoil some of the fun of the game_

 scenes.json - areas in the game, i.e. where the body was found, where the murder happened, so on and so forth.